All Episodes

 I don't even know what it was, but he said something about Cuba.

-It's like remember when his father, George Bush 41, referred to Saddam Hussein as Saddam.
+It's like, remember when his father, George Bush 41, referred to Saddam Hussein as Saddam?

-Saddam is uh an insult.
+Saddam is an insult.

 It's not somebody's name.